 News and features for the psychological science community, including updates on federal research policy and funding, grants for research and training, columns on new research findings and approaches, and articles on APA programs and advocacy for scientists.

-The Office on AIDS informs readers about HIV/AIDS-related activities and new developments in the field through summaries of research relevant to practitioners, updates on APA advocacy activities, and updates on the Committee on Psychology and AIDS.
+The HIV/AIDS Programs informs readers about HIV/AIDS-related activities and new developments in the field through summaries of research relevant to practitioners, updates on APA advocacy activities, and updates on the Committee on Psychology and AIDS.

 The American Psychological Foundation shares news about its activities, funding opportunities and research while celebrating the accomplishments of its programs and grantees.